 For people who dine out frequently, this card is pretty much a no-brainer.
-Earning 4X Membership Rewards points per dollar spent at US restaurants, it’s nearly impossible to do better and is the main reason that I’m considering picking up this card (eating out is second only to my travel hobby!).
+Earning 4X Membership Rewards points per dollar spent at restaurants worldwide, it’s nearly impossible to do better and is the main reason that I’m considering picking up this card (eating out is second only to my travel hobby!).

 The offer is even more enticing when you can find a link offering 50,000 points.